 My trekking experience

 Some people are lucky and find the gorillas quite quickly… I was slightly less lucky and tracked for about 2,5 hours before we found the group!
 But the moment you stand there, standing straight in front of the of them, all of it is worth it.
 They are so massive and so beautiful.
 Knowing what a silverback gorilla is capable of, keeps a healthy amount of consciousness among all of us.
-But your heart just melts when seeing the baby gorillas and toddlers.
-There are so many resemblances between human and gorilla babies and toddlers, they just have slightly more hair 🙂
+But your heart just melts when you see the baby gorillas and toddlers.
+There are so many resemblances between human and gorilla babies and toddlers, they just have slightly more hair…

-I do not think I have ever been that tired in my life before after we returned to our camp.
+I do not think I have ever been that tired in my life before, after we returned to our camp.
 We have been hiking in an impenetrable rain forest for 5 hours and spend 1 hour at the gorillas.
-Most of us slid down the hill on our bottoms countless times because of the mud. taking others with them in their path downstairs.
-But what an experience.
-I would do it all over again, without a doubt.
+Most of us slid down the hill on our bottoms countless times because of the mud.
+Taking others with them in their path downstairs.
+But what an experience, I would do it all over again, without a doubt.
 Even if it meant I had to hike even more than those 5 hours…

 Gorilla beringei beringei

 The mountain gorilla is a subspecies of the eastern gorilla and lives in Congo, Uganda and Rwanda living in troops lead by the famous silverback gorilla.
 They fill their days with resting eating and travelling.
 They eat the foliage of the forest.
 Such as; leaves, twigs, stem and pith.
 Fruits are a small part of their diet.
 In the evenings the gorillas build a nest to spend the night before they move on to another spot.
-They will not spend two nights in a row in the same place.
-These nests are usually located on the ground.
+They will not spend two nights in a row in the same place and these nests are usually located on the ground.